mdsanima-lab/mdsanima-cli/README.md

 # mdsanima-cli

-Command Line Tools for Processing Images.
+Command line tools for images processing, generating pixelart, adding logo to images and many more.

 ## Development Setup